Back to Connecticut

 Plain English Breakdown

-This act requires the Department of Energy and Environmental Protection to provide free swimming lessons during summer months to eligible children under age 17.
+This law requires the Department of Energy and Environmental Protection to create a yearly program that gives free swimming lessons during summer months to children under age 17 who meet specific income or location rules.

 What This Bill Does

-• Permits DEEP to accept donations, grants, and gifts from public and private sources to fund the program.
+• Permits DEEP to accept money from public gifts, grants, and private donations to run the program.

 Who It Names or Affects

-• Children under age 17 who live in low-income areas or qualify for food assistance programs.
+• Children under age 17 who are eligible for the WIC food assistance program.

-• The Department of Energy and Environmental Protection
+• The Department of Energy and Environmental Protection, which must manage the new program.

 Terms To Know